Our Power Engine – Our bodily foundation

 Ready for the 2nd Challenge?

 Good!
-Let’s test how our Power Engine stabilizes our pelvis and chest when we stretch and bend our arms hetero-laterally.
+Let’s test how our power engine stabilizes our pelvis and chest when we stretch and bend our arms hetero-laterally.

-Power Engine Challenge 2: The Long Line
+Powerhouse Challenge 2: The Long Line

 Lie on your back in a neutral pelvic position and bend your knees.
 Again use the ABC principle to activate your Power Engine along with your shoulder girdle stabilizers and extend and flex your arms and legs from this position.